-seek more competitive service offerings, which acts as a catalyst for increasingly competitive and innovative offerings.
-The quantitative analysis of switching (and not switching) behaviour will be considered together with qualitative research undertaken by the Commission on the experiences of customers in the retail market.
+Considering the demand-side aspects of market conduct, the competitiveness of a market can be gauged by the number and frequency of customers choosing to switch retailers.
+Customer switching data demonstrates the preparedness of consumers to seek more competitive service offerings, which acts as a catalyst for increasingly competitive and innovate offerings.
+The quantitative analysis of switching behaviour will be considered together with qualitative research undertaken by the Commission on the experiences of customers in the retail market.
 This will help the Commission to assess the reasons for customer switching behaviour.
 For example, in a mature market, a slowdown in switching rates may be reflective of satisfied customers and thus effective competition.
-Alternatively, when a customer does not switch to a better priced product, it may highlight a lack of information and customer awareness.
 While the quality and comprehensiveness of demand-side data can vary, the Commission will consider various analytical processes and techniques to overcome such limitations.

 An effectively competitive market is likely to comprise customers who are aware that they can choose their energy supplier and are relatively well informed about the types of service offerings available in the market.
 Such awareness may stem from a variety of sources such as a retailer contacting a customer directly or through marketing or via the customer attempting to find a market offer from a retailer.
-Governments and regulatory agencies may also play an active part, particularly in the early stages of FRC, in making consumers aware that they can choose their energy suppliers.
+Governments and regulatory agencies may also play an active part, particularly in the early stages of FRC, in making consumers aware that they can chose their energy suppliers.

-In an effectively competitive market, retailers have an interest in making information about their service offerings freely available and will seek to communicate it clearly and effectively.
-Where competition is ineffective, asymmetric information between retailers and customers may confer a level of market power on retailers.
+In an effectively competitive market, retailers have an interest in making information about their service offerings freely available and will seek to communicate it clearly and effectively.31 Where competition is ineffective, asymmetric information between retailers and customers may confer a level of market power on retailers.
 The Commission will consider the experiences of customers in relation to their ability to understand and compare the range of retail services on offer.
 The availability and complexity of information is a key indicator in assessing the effectiveness of competition in the small customer end of the market.